oracle/opengrok/Developer-intro.md

 Firstly, create Github account (of course !).

-OpenGrok can be built and tested on Linux, OS X, BSD, Solaris, Windows etc. You will need:
+OpenGrok can be built and tested on any system with Java.
+You will need:

 1. At least JDK8
 1. [Universal ctags](https://github.com/universal-ctags) (from source)